cloudfoundry-attic/cf-abacus/etc/concourse/README.md

 2. The Abacus configuration `abacus-config`, should contain:
    * pipeline configuration in `deploy-pipeline-vars.yml`
    * application manifest templates: `manifest.yml.template`.
-   Templates can contain environment variables.
-The pipeline will replace them and generate the `manifest.yml` files in the proper directories.
    * number of applications and instances in `.apprc` for each Abacus pipeline stage (often needed for collector and reporting)
    * profiles in `etc/apps.rc` (to add additional apps such as `cf-bridge` and `cf-renewer`)